-By Phoenix of Elder Mountain Dreaming – Many know the second Buddha Padmasambhava (Guru Rinpoche) but not many people know that he was also a Shaman.
+By Phoenix the Elder – Many know the second Buddha Padmasambhava (Guru Rinpoche) but not many people know that he was also a Shaman.
 Like countries and cities split apart, astronomy and astrology split, so did feminine (shamanism of Tibet) split from the masculine (buddhism).

 Vajra Guru (Padmasambhava or Guru Rinpoche) mantra is – Om Ah Hum Vajra Guru Padma Siddhi Hum which means ‘Lotus-born’, referring to Guru Rinpoche’s birth in the land of Oddiyana.
 He was the ‘Precious Master’, and founder of Tibetan Buddhism and the second Buddha in procession.

 The first Buddha was primarily known for having taught the teachings of the Sutra, Padmasambhava came into this world and to Tibet in particular to spread the first Buddha’s teachings, He also taught healing and the tantras.